 UPCAT 101: An Ultimate Guide to the University of the Philippines College Admission Test

 Ready to take on the challenge of preparing for UPCAT?
-Learn basic facts about this challenging entrance exam including who is qualified to take it, the requirements, application process, and other frequently asked questions about UPCAT.
+Learn basic facts about this challenging entrance exam including who is qualified to take it, the requirements, the application process, and other frequently asked questions about UPCAT.

 To help you gain the upper hand in UPCAT, we’ve compiled the UPCAT coverage based on the experiences of recent UPCAT takers.

-The UPCAT is designed to give a fair chance to all students from all walks of life to pass and study in UP.
+The UPCAT is designed to give a fair chance to all students from all walks of life to pass and study at UP.
 If you’re one of those high school students that don’t think you have a good chance of passing the UPCAT, read on to find out how you can get a fighting chance.

 To help you prepare for the Big Day, we’ve compiled the best tips from past UPCAT takers on what to do before, during, and after the UPCAT.

 UPCAT is not the only way you can get into UP.
 Sounds interesting?
 Here are the different ways you can get into UP without taking the UPCAT.

-Did you fail the UPCAT but are still determined to study in UP?
+Did you fail the UPCAT but are still determined to study at UP?
 All hope is not lost.
 Check out the different ways you can still gain an admission slot.

 Your UPCAT journey is about to conclude.
 In this article, you’ll know more about when, how, and where the UPCAT results will be posted.

 Do you want to know your chances of entering UP?
 Read on to find out more about the deciding factor of your application, the UPG.

-Find out how you can file an appeal for reconsideration of UPCAT result and how to get into your dream course/campus in case your reconsideration gets rejected.
+Find out how you can file an appeal for reconsideration of your UPCAT result and how to get into your dream course/campus in case your reconsideration gets rejected.